Prag8855/aab/content/guides/become-a-freelancer-in-germany.md

 If you are a citizen of **{{AUFENTHV_41_COUNTRIES}}**, you can visit Germany for up to 90 days without a visa.[^6] You can come to Germany and apply for a freelance visa in Germany.
 It's easier to prepare your freelance visa application if you are already in Germany, but you might spend more time in Germany without an income.

-If you come from another country, you need a [job seeker visa](/glossary/Job%20seeker%20visa) to come to Germany.
+If you come from another country, you need a [job seeker visa](/glossary/Job%20seeker%20visa) or an [opportunity card](/glossary/Chancenkarte) to come to Germany.
 A [[Schengen visa]] is not enough.
 Once you are in Germany, you can apply for the freelance visa.
-You can also apply for a German freelance visa from your home country.
+It's better if you apply for a German freelance visa from your home country instead.

 [Getting a visa appointment](/guides/berlin-auslanderbehorde-appointment) can take up to 6 months in Berlin.
-You could get the visa immediately at the end of your appointment, or you could receive it 1 to 3 months later.
+You could get the visa immediately at the end of your *[[Ausländerbehörde]]* appointment, or you could receive it 1 to 3 months later.
 You will get a temporary visa (*[[Fiktionsbescheinigung]]*) while you wait for the decision.
 It lets you stay in Germany, but it does not let you work.
 You need enough savings to survive until you get your visa.

 **[How to apply for the German freelance visa ➞](/guides/freelance-visa)**